The Catlins – Guide for Backpackers

 Tree stumps and trunks can easily be made out from the viewing platform at low tide.

 Plus, keep an eye out for the extremely rare yellow-eyed penguins.
 You are most likely to see them at dawn and dusk.
+See 5 Tips for Watching Wildlife in the Catlins for advice.

-The Catlins have some very photogenic waterfalls, the most popular of which is the Purakaunui Falls.
+The Catlins has some very photogenic waterfalls, the most popular of which is the Purakaunui Falls.
 The walk to the falls starts at the southern end of the Catlins River Bridge.
 The short trail takes you to a top viewing platform then a steep descent to the lower platform.

 In the Table Hill Scenic Reserve is Matai Falls, accessed easily from the Southern Scenic Route 18km from Owaka.
-It is a marvellous sight to see the water spilling over mossy green rock and surround by native forest.
+It is a marvellous sight to see the water spilling over mossy green rock and surrounded by native forest.

 You can see some more falls here: 12 Most Wonderful Waterfalls in New Zealand.